auth0/nextjs-auth0/README.md

 export default function Component() {
   async function fetchData() {
+    try {
-    const token = await getAccessToken()
+      const token = await auth0.getAccessToken()

-    // call external API with the token...
+      // call external API with token...
+    } catch (err) {
+      // err will be an instance of AccessTokenError if an access token could not be obtained }
   }

   return (